 Will SPH Succumb to “Creative Destruction” ?

-SPH might be the best case to study the “ corporate reinventing “ in local context as it try to evolve from traditional printed media to a more creative digital world .
+SPH might be the best case to study the “ corporate reinventing “ in the local context as it tries to evolve from traditional printed media to a more creative digital world.
 Corporate Reinventing has happened at such long-term leaders as IBM, Xerox, and Samsung.

 Over the past century IBM has gone from manufacturing adding machines to inventing the PC to earning the majority of its revenue from services.